 The final decision all comes down to the cost.
 You might be able to design home renovations for a cheaper rate, but for the long term, you have to consider which one brings you more value, in terms of cost and standard of living.

 The most important thing for both the options is to find the right team for that.
-With the right architect and builder, you might be able to solve problems you thought impossible and in cost-effective ways.
+With the right architect and builder in brisbane, you might be able to solve problems you thought impossible and in cost-effective ways.
 There is a need to knock down rebuild only if it is absolutely necessary and the best team could make all the difference in choosing the right way to proceed.